zhijie-group/UniCMs/README.md

 <!-- Use a bulleted list with more descriptive points -->

-*   **Unified Denoising:** Show-o Turbo leverages parallel text decoding techniques (Jacobi decoding) to reframe text generation as a denoising process, mirroring image generation.
+*   **Unified Denoising:** UniCMs leverages parallel text decoding techniques (Jacobi decoding) to reframe text generation as a denoising process, mirroring image generation.
 This creates a unified perspective where both modalities are treated as denoising trajectories.
-*   **Consistency Distillation:** Inspired by acceleration techniques in diffusion models, Show-o Turbo employs consistency distillation to significantly shorten these multimodal denoising trajectories.
+*   **Consistency Distillation:** Inspired by acceleration techniques in diffusion models, UniCMs employs consistency distillation to significantly shorten these multimodal denoising trajectories.
 This results in much faster content generation.
-*   **Trajectory Segmentation and Curriculum Learning:** To improve training convergence, Show-o Turbo adopts a staged training approach.
+*   **Trajectory Segmentation and Curriculum Learning:** To improve training convergence, UniCMs adopts a staged training approach.
 This involves progressively decreasing trajectory segments and incorporating curriculum learning.
-*   **Top-k Sampling:** To enhance the quality of generated samples, particularly when using fewer sampling steps, Show-o Turbo incorporates top-k sampling during the inference phase.
+*   **Top-k Sampling:** To enhance the quality of generated samples, particularly when using fewer sampling steps, UniCMs incorporates top-k sampling during the inference phase.

 <br>

 ## Results

-Show-o Turbo demonstrates substantial speed improvements in both text-to-image and image-to-text generation, all while maintaining performance levels comparable to Show-o.  **Importantly, we are releasing models for both 256 and 512 resolutions.**
+UniCMs demonstrates substantial speed improvements in both text-to-image and image-to-text generation.  **Importantly, we are releasing models for both 256 and 512 resolutions.**

 <!-- Use headings for different result sections -->

 ### 512-Resolution Model

-*   **Text-to-Image Generation:**  The 512-resolution Show-o Turbo surpasses Show-o's 8-step sampling performance with just 4 steps, and outperforms Show-o's 4-step sampling with only 2 steps.
+*   **Text-to-Image Generation:**  The 512-resolution UniCMs surpasses Show-o's 8-step sampling performance with just 4 steps, and outperforms Show-o's 4-step sampling with only 2 steps.

     <p align="center">
     <img src="docs/t2i_result_512.png" width="80%"> <!-- Adjust width as needed -->